Type 2 Diabetes Guide

 The random blood sugar test (also called a casual blood glucose test) is another way to test for diabetes.
 In this test your blood glucose is measured at any time of the day, and does not depend on when you eat or drink.
 Several measurements may be taken throughout the day.

-Normal range: although a definitive level hasn't been established, someone without diabetes who has just eaten shouldn't have blood sugar levels above 200 mg/dl.
+Normal range: although a definitive level hasn't been established, someone without diabetes who has just eaten shouldn't have blood sugar levels above 200 mg/dl, and typically less than 180 mg/dl.

 Pre-diabetic range: 140 mg/dl to 199 mg/dl may indicate pre-diabetes